STH. NOTIONAL - YAWN YAWN YAWN 3x12":

-This release is individually 1000 hand-numbered limited edition with the OBI.
-It contains all the ORIGINAL tracks (1992), from both the CD and the now so rare 12" + 4 SPECIAL REMIXES from our Japanese men, none than...
+This release is individually 1000 hand-numbered limited edition with the Obi.
+It contains all the Original tracks (1992), from both the CD and the now so rare 12" + 4 Special Remixes from our Japanese men, none than...
 Chee Shimizu (Organic Music), Max Essa, Tadashi Yabe (U.F.O.) and Kuniyuki.
-The first 200 copies are pressed on BLUE TRANSPARENT vinyls (AR012).
+The first 200 copies are pressed on BLUE TRANSPARENT vinyl (AR012).

-Here's a "deluxe" licensed reissue, pulling together all the mixes from both the CD and 12".
+Here's a "deluxe" licensed reissue, pulling together all the mixes from both the CD and 12" of STH.
+NOTIONAL.
 Adding four new remixes.
 Across six sides of vinyl.

 The Dream Another Reality take of Yawn Yawn Yawn combines double-bass, piano, tabla, and surf.
 Violin and sighing cello.
 Chamber Music set adrift on the Pacific Ocean.
 With a cute vocal reciting poetry in Japanese and English.
 The G-Tar Cannyon Mix replays everything on six strings.
 Acoustic and electric.
 The Thankful Mix's bongos bouncing to a more forceful bass-line chug.